songlingm/chunkformer/README.md

 <a name = "usage" ></a>
 ## Usage
 #### Training the Model
-Due to company policy, the training pipeline will not be shared publicly.
-However, we provide the implementation of the ChunkFormer model and pre-trained checkpoints on the LibriSpeech dataset for evaluation purposes.
+Due to company policy, the training pipeline, data pipeline, and model forward function will not be shared publicly.
+However, we provide the implementation of the ChunkFormer model and pre-trained checkpoints on public datasets.

 #### Long-Form Audio Testing
 To test the model with a single [long-form audio file](data/common_voice_vi_23397238.wav):